Prayer Meetings at LCC: what to expect …

 Format: The format varies.

-- Typically it’s pretty open, and people suggest a song to sing, or read a scripture, or pray a prayer, however they are led.
+- Frequently the rest is pretty open, and people suggest a song to sing, or read a scripture, or pray a prayer, however they are led.

 - Other times it’s more structured.
 For example,